-We talked to Terry Hogan, Managing Director of Compas, a cloud-based EPM software that helps you run your business better without relying on spreadsheets.
-This is what he had to say about it:
+Terry Hogan, Managing Director of Compas tells us how the cloud-based EPM software helps companies run their business better without relying on spreadsheets.

 First of all, how are you and your family doing in these COVID-19 times?

 Terry Hogan: We are well, thank you for asking.
 Fortunately, none of us has caught Covid-19, and we have been able to work from home.

 Tell us about you, your career, how you founded Compas.

 Terry Hogan: I started off in Management Consultancy (A T Kearney, Oliver Wyman) before leaving to found Golden Orb, with a view to applying the same sort of advanced data modelling techniques used in Financial Services to other sorts of companies.
 Recently, we have developed Compas, an award-winning planning and reporting system on the cloud for businesses that have been using spreadsheets as their primary management tool but have really outgrown them.